 Task: Measurement of Electro-Dermal Activity (EDA)

-Table for one person:
+Τ. able for one per son:

-The marker description column should also contain the information, whether the marker time is related to one event, or the beginning of a state.
+iption column should also contain the information, whether is related to one event, or the beginning of a state.

 State Time Marker description

 LAB 7.
 Influence of Phone Use on Driving Performance